MagisterUnivers/GoIT-Test-Task/Contributing.md

 **Contributing to GoIT-Test-Task**

-T**hank you for considering contributing to the GoIT-Test-Task project!
+**Thank you for considering contributing to the GoIT-Test-Task project!
 I am welcome contributions from everyone.
 By contributing, you can help improve the project and make it even better.**

 **Ways to Contribute**